Minimum discrepancy principle strategy for choosing $k$ in $k$-NN regression: Empirical comparison to other model selection rules

 \section{Empirical comparison to other model selection rules}

-The present section aims at comparing the practical behaviour of our stopping rule $k^{\tau}$ from Eq. (\ref{k_tau}) with other existing and the most used in practice model selection rules.
+The present section aims at comparing the practical behavior of our stopping rule $k^{\tau}$ from Eq. (\ref{k_tau}) with other existing and the most used-in-practice model selection rules.
 We split the section into three parts: Subsection \ref{description_early_stopping_rules} defines the competitive stopping rules.
 Subsection \ref{artificial_data} presents experiments on some artificial data sets, while Subsection \ref{real_data} presents experiments on some real data sets.